globerhofer/HIPAA-policies/source/sections/04-risk_management_policy.md

   * Output - Characterization of the Datica Platform system assessed, a good picture of the Platform environment, and delineation of Platform boundaries.

 * Step 2.
 Threat Identification
   * Potential threats (the potential for threat-sources to successfully exercise a particular vulnerability) are identified and documented.
-All potential threat-sources through the review of historical incidents and data from intelligence agencies, the government, etc., to help generate a list of potential threats.
+All potential threat-sources from historical incidents and data from intelligence agencies, the government, etc., are reviewed to help generate a list of potential threats.
   * Output - A threat list containing a list of threat-sources that could exploit Platform vulnerabilities.

 * Step 3.
 Vulnerability Identification